medialab/minet/docs/cli.md

 supposed to contain all the channel's videos.

 Positional Arguments:
-  value_or_column_name        Single channel to process or name of the CSV
+  channel_or_channel_column   Single channel to process or name of the CSV
                               column containing channels when using -i/--input.

 Optional Arguments: